Student Stories: Julia Foland

 Julia Foland

 Foland received a scholarship to attend the Sungkyunkwan University Korean Language Center in Seoul, South Korea.
-She attended classes taught entirely in Korean found the intensive study a life-changing experience and the perfect opportunity to improve her skills.
+She attended classes taught entirely in Korean and found the intensive study a life-changing experience and the perfect opportunity to improve her skills.

 “I met so many people from around the world and managed to learn so much, not only about Korea and the Korean language but about myself as well,” she said.
 “The subject of my speech for the Midwest Korean Speech Contest was about the power of traveling and how one can learn so much from seeing other people’s cultures and countries.
 A lot of people may be afraid to interact with those of other countries simply because of cultural differences.
 While differences exist, I realized that everyone is fundamentally very similar.